dsolstad/mygg.js/README.md

 You should run mygg.js on a Internet-facing server with a domain pointing to it.
 If you do not have valid certificate to the domain, then you can use Let's Encrypt:
 ```
+$ sudo add-apt-repository ppa:certbot/certbot
+$ sudo apt-get update
+$ sudo apt install certbot
-$ certbot
+$ sudo certbot certonly --standalone --preferred-challenges http -d example.com
 ```
+The certificate and key files should now be located in /etc/letsencrypt/live/example.com.

-Go over the configuration section at the top of mygg.js and make sure eveything is in order.
+Configure mygg.js accordingly in the top section of the file and make sure it points to the right files.
 Start mygg.js:
 ```
 $ node mygg.js
 ```
 mygg.js will then output the payload which you inject in the XSS.
 Two ports will be opened on the server running mygg.js, which by default is 443 and 8000.
-Port 443 is for "Command & Control" communication with the hooked browser.
-A proxy on port 8000 will be opened that forwards communication to the hooked browser via mygg.js.
+Port 443 is used to serve the hook and for polling.
+Port 8000 is a proxy that forwards communication to the hooked browser via mygg.js.

 # TODOs